AP Top 25: No. 23 Army ranked for 1st time since 1996

-Army is ranked for the first time since 1996, moving into The Associated Press college football poll at No. 23 on Sunday as it begins preparations to face rival Navy on Dec.
-8.
+Army is ranked for the first time since 1996, moving into The Associated Press college football poll at No. 23 on Sunday as it begins preparations to face rival Navy.

 The Black Knights (9-2) have been edging toward the Top 25 in recent weeks, and they finally broke through.
-The rankings were mostly unchanged after a weekend with few big games or surprising results.
+The rest of the rankings were mostly unchanged after a weekend with few big games or surprising results.

 Led by unanimous No. 1 Alabama, the top six stayed the same as last week.
 Clemson was No. 2, followed by Notre Dame, Michigan, Georgia and Oklahoma.